binareio/FastCVE/README.md

 this will fetch the new/modified data for the period from the last data fetch (for a max of `n` days: parameter set in the config.
 NVD is allowing max 120 days period)

 If there is a need to repopulate the DB for the CWE/CAPEC info, then `--full` and `--drop` options are available for the CWE/CAPEC info load command. `--full` will cause to ignore the fact the CWE/CAPEC data is already present and `--drop` will cause to drop any exiting CWE/CAPEC related data before processing the new downloaded data.
 When using `--data epss` in combination with `--epss-now`, the load command explicitly fetches the EPSS data for the current date.
-If `--epss-now` is not specified, the script defaults to retrieving EPSS data from the previous day.
+If `--epss-now` is not specified, the script defaults to retrieve EPSS data from the previous day.

 - search for the data: **get the CVEs details (JSON) for a list of CVE-IDs**
 ```